 Hartzell House Bed & Breakfast, a casually luxurious 7000-square-foot B&B in Addison, PA, is a handsome example of a Carpenter Gothic Victorian fused seamlessly with Craftsman style.
-Our lodging accommodations are comfortably appointed throughout with furnishings chosen to pamper and please our discerning guests.
+Our lodging accommodations are comfortably appointed throughout with furnishings chosen to pamper and please our discerning guests, and we have added high quality, HEPA air filters to our common areas and guest rooms for extra peace of mind.
 In the historic west wing, built by Judson Hartzell c1870, the original structure has been carefully renovated and expanded to retain the flavor of the era, while enhancing the measure of technical necessity and environmental comfort.

 Downstairs you will find the spacious parlor is well appointed with plush upholstered seating, unique antiques, and original artwork and ceramics; a peaceful room in which to enjoy the company of friends or relax in quiet contemplation by the fireside.
 Hidden in a discrete cabinet made from the original interior shutters is a media center, and more than 100 videos and DVDs of various venues are available for your viewing (Our viewing selections are compliant with the federal video piracy laws through our umbrella policy under the Motion Picture Licensing Corporation).
 Or just sit back and enjoy the artistic, naturally inspired vignettes that encompass the room.
 Rounding out this wing is a well-stocked library and business center, a private dining room, and a kitchenette with plenty of snacks and drinks available 24/7.